 Often as the holidays come around, a shift in mindset happens and feeling of gratitude will show up.
 Adopting an attitude of gratitude can have endless benefits.
-Whether you choose to show gratitude with words or in a gratitude journal or just taking a moment to give thanks, you are creating and attracting a wave of positivity.
+Whether you choose to show gratitude with words or in a gratitude journal or just taking a moment to give thanks and feel grateful, you are creating and attracting a wave of positivity.
 According to many studies, having a grateful outlook on life has all kinds of benefits.
 We all have the ability to cultivate gratitude in our lives and we can all find things to be grateful for.
 Rather then complain about all the things you do not have, come up with what you do have and your feelings about your life will shift.

 What is gratitude?

 Gratitude is the state of being grateful, it is the act of focusing on the parts of your life that you are thankful for.

 The science behind the benefits of being grateful

 There are many studies over the past decade that have found that people who are grateful tend to be happier and less depressed.
 Gratitude has been shown to cause positive benefits in relationships, physical health and psychological health.
 Relationships can be richer with gratitude.
 A study found that thanking a new acquaintance makes them interested in continuing a relationship.
 Showing gratitude in relationships makes longer lasting relationships.
 People who are grateful are able to see other’s accomplishments rather than being resentful of someone else’s successes.